Caounee/portfolio/README.md

 ## 🔹 <a name="aboutme">ABOUT ME</a>

 After a few years of working in commerce, I felt it was time to reach for something new.
-I embarked on an adventure with software testing and I am looking for a place where I could develop my skills in the IT industry as a tester.
+I began an adventure with testing and I am looking for a place where I could develop my skills in the IT industry as a manual tester.

 ## 🔹 <a name="projects">PROJECTS</a>